opencabs/slate/source/includes/_bookings.md

 ----------- | ----------- | -----------
 <code>quoteId</code> | yes | You can find the <code>quoteId</code> from the response of the <a href="#pricing">Pricing</a> service.
 <code>isAsap</code> | yes | This field is used to tell the supplier to send a car as soon as they can, regardless of actual booking time.
 I.e. if the booking is for 20 minutes from now (which could be the contractual notice time agreed) and the supplier has a car available that can be sent immediately, then if <code>isAsap=true</code> the supplier knows that they have to send the car without waiting.
+<code>journeyTimeMinutes</code> | yes | Driving time (in minutes, integer value) calculated by the routing system to go from the pickup to the destination (and passing through any 'via points')
+<code>journeyDistance</code> | yes | Driving distance (in kilometres) calculated by the routing system to go from the pickup to the destination (and passing through any 'via points')
 <code>date</code> | yes | Format: "YYYY-MM-DD’T'hh:mm:ss'Z’".
 E.g.: "2017-03-03T17:54:00Z".
 <code>paymentTypeId</code> | yes | You will get the available payment types in the response from the <a href="#pricing">Pricing</a> service.
 origin | yes | The only strictly required fields for the origin are the <code>originLatitude</code> and <code>originLongitude</code>.
 The other fields are required in the measure that the supplier can uniquely identify the pickup location and meet the customer easily.